KaytenTechnology/android-sdk-1/README.md

 # Summary

-The Beaconinside SDK simplifies the integration of beacons, geofences and proximity services into your mobile app.
-A Beaconinside application token is required, [sign up for free][dmp].
+The Proximity SDK simplifies the integration of beacons, geofences and proximity services into your mobile app.
+A Proximity DMP application token is required, [sign up for free][dmp].

 ## Table of contents